Ke'Bryan Hayes Player Props: Pirates vs. Astros

 Ke'Bryan Hayes At The Plate

-- Hayes has had a base hit in four of 10 games this year, and multiple hits once.
+- Hayes has gotten a hit in five of 11 games this year (45.5%), with multiple hits twice.

-- He has not hit a long ball in his 10 games this season.

-- Hayes has driven in a run in three games this year (30.0%), but has had no multiple-RBI games.
+- Hayes has driven in a run in three games this season (27.3%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.